Jurassic Park: Changes from the novel

 Several characters were modified for the film.
-Hammond was originally a ruthless and greedy businessman in the novel, he was rewritten to be sympathetic, as Spielberg related to the character's obsession with showmanship.
+Hammond, who was originally a ruthless and greedy businessman in the novel, was rewritten to be sympathetic, as Spielberg related to the character's obsession with showmanship.
 The ages of Tim and Lex were switched; Spielberg did this because he wanted to work with the younger Joseph Mazzello, and it allowed him to introduce the subplot of Lex's adolescent crush on Grant.
 For the film, Lex would also take on Tim's interest in computers.
 In another change, Grant and Sattler are made a couple for the film, adding subtle romance.
 Koepp changed Grant's relationship with the children, making him initially hostile to them to allow for more character development.
 This is partly reflected through his relationship with Sattler, who wants them to have children of their own.
-Removed from the film was Ed Regis, the park's public relations chief, whose cowardly traits were merged into Donald Gennaro.
+Following Malcolm's reinsertion into the script, Ed Regis, the park's public relations chief, was cut to avoid overcrowding the film.
+Regis's cowardly traits, as well as his intended death by being eaten by the T. rex on a toilet, were transferred to Donald Gennaro.
 Several other characters were reduced to one scene each, including Henry Wu, Dr. Harding, and Dodgson.
-The name of InGen's corporate rival and Dodgson's employer, Biosyn, is also omitted and was eventually featured in the 2022 film Jurassic World Dominion.
+The name of InGen's corporate rival and Dodgson's employer, Biosyn, is also omitted and was eventually featured in Jurassic World Dominion.